From the mountains of Davos to a tiny Texas town

 “We don’t want to go back to Switzerland,” says the divorcée with three young children.
 “We couldn’t go back”.

-Yvette Meisser, 41, was born in Davos.
+Meisser, 41, was born in Davos.
 Today, she’s sitting at a Starbucks in Huntsville, Texas, about an hour’s drive from Houston.
 She’s using the free WiFi to speak via Skype, since a storm caused a pine tree to fall on the power lines leading into the woods near the small nearby town of Trinity where she and her children live a secluded life.

 Meisser has gone to all this trouble to share her story because, she says, “if it could help someone muster up the courage to go abroad and start a new life, I’d be happy”.